Thanksgiving up Northwest

 Pier 39

-We toured the place to meet the sea lions that have made their habitat in the rafts of that already-famous pier.
+We toured the place to meet the sea lions (that many people confuse them with seals) that have made their habitat in the rafts of that already-famous pier.
 No one knows why they chose that place.

-We also visited a great store where they sell Swiss chocolate.
-There is NOT a single type of Swiss chocolate that is not sold in that store
+We also visited a great store where they sell Swiss chocolate: Trish’s Chocolate – There is NOT a single type of Swiss chocolate that is not sold in that store.

-We even saw the Devil walking around Pier 39
+We even saw many punk fashioned-weird people walking around Pier 39

 The pier is located at the edge of the Fisherman’s Wharf district and is close to North Beach, Chinatown, and the Embarcadero.
 The area is easily accessible with the historic F Market streetcars.